 This is an important point.
 Your cheeseboard needs balance so try to get approximately the same size of each cheese.
 If the cheese course is part of a larger meal, then estimate about 80-100g of cheese (in total) per person.
 If the cheese is the meal then work to about 150g each.
 Again, a cheesemonger will cut your cheeses to the correct sizes for you.

-How long will the cheese keep?
+How long with the cheese keep?

 Here at the Artisan Cheese Room, we wrap all our cheeses in wax paper – which allows the cheese to breath and not sweat.
 This will ensure that the cheeses last 1-2 weeks from purchase.
 If you have any cheese remaining after serving, wrap the spare cheese in baking paper (plastic is not a friend of cheese) and keep it in an airtight container in the salad or vegetable drawer.